gx2144/p8105_hw2_gx2144/hw2-gx2144-to-Jeff.md

 “weight” and “volumn” are variables denoting the amount of the trash

 “plastic bottles”,“polystyrene”,“cigarette butts”,“glass
-bottles”,“grocery bags”,“chip bags” are variables denoting the type of the trash
+bottles”,“grocery bags”,“chip bags”are variables denoting the type
+of the trash

   - There are 18 rows and 3 columns in sheet“mergedata”.
 Variable names